 This latter group makes up the majority of the workforce — they are not your worst performers, but they are indifferent to your organization.
 They give you their time, but not their best effort nor their best ideas.

-They likely come to work wanting to make a difference — but nobody has ever asked them to use their strengths to make the organization better.
+And the reason is that they likely come to work wanting to make a difference — but nobody has ever asked them to use their strengths to make the organization better.

 That means that your employees or team likely want to be engaged but aren’t.
 Usually, this comes down to company cultures that aren’t cultivating and harnessing the full potential of their employees.